dusanjovanov/redonk/README.md

 ### **_useModelState( modelKey: string )_**

-Returns the state of the model which key was passed in.
+Returns the state of the model whose key you passed in.

 ```tsx
 const counterState = useModelState('counter');